-I had spent the last six years in a flurry of baby obsession — pregnant or deciding whether or not to have more kids or trekking through the wilderness of the newborn phase or even suffering through miscarriages.
+I had spent the last six years in a flurry of baby obsession — pregnant, deciding whether or not to have more kids, trekking through the wilderness of the newborn phase, or even suffering through miscarriages.
 These were times when there wasn’t much self-reflection or focus on my wants and dreams beyond motherhood.
 The early years of parenting are all-consuming.
-Even now with my three children ranging from ages 1 to 5, I am constantly in their grip because they need me for everything.
+Even now with my three children hitting the elementary years, I am constantly in their grip because they need me for everything.
 They need my constant touch, my constant attention, my constant care and devotion.

 I do not mind caring for them in such an intense way (at least not most of the time).
 There are days when motherhood buries me, when it weighs me down physically and mentally and emotionally.
 I try my best to remind myself how precious and fleeting this time is, and I am aware of how deeply I will long for this closeness when it is no longer demanded or even offered.